Rotational hypersurfaces family satisfying $\mathbb{L}_{n-3}\mathcal{G}=\mathcal{A}\mathcal{G}$ in ${\mathbb{E}}^{n}$: Introduction

 \section{Introduction}

-Chen \cite{C} posed the problem of classifying the finite type surfaces in the 3-dimensional Euclidean space $\mathbb{E}^{3}$.
-An Euclidean submanifold is said to be of Chen finite type if its coordinate functions are a finite sum of eigenfunctions of its Laplacian $\Delta $ \cite{C00, C}.
-Further, the notion of finite type can be extended to any smooth functions on a submanifold of a Euclidean space or a pseudo-Euclidean space.
+Chen \cite{C} introduced the challenge of categorizing finite type surfaces within the three dimensional Euclidean space $\mathbb{E}^{3}$.
+A Euclidean submanifold is designated as having Chen's finite type characteristic when its coordinate functions can be expressed as a limited combination of its $ \Delta $ Laplacian (or Laplace--Beltrami operator)'s eigenfunctions \cite {C00, C}.
+Additionally, the concept of finite type can be expanded to encompass smooth functions on a submanifold existing within either a Euclidean space or a pseudo-Euclidean space.
+Readers can refer to \cite {Chen1991, C2, CI1993, CP1987, DPV, HV1992, M, M2, T, Y} for other studies related to the subject mentioned above.

-Takahashi \cite{T} stated that minimal surfaces and spheres are the only surfaces in $\mathbb{E}^{3}$ satisfying the condition $\Delta r=\lambda r,$ where $r$ is the position vector, $\lambda \in \mathbb{R}.$ Garay \cite {Garay} studied an extension of Takahashi's theorem.
-Ferrandez, Garay and Lucas \cite{FGL} proved that the surfaces of $\mathbb{E}^{3}$ satisfying $ \Delta H=AH$, where $H$ is the mean curvature and $A\in Mat(3,3)$, are either minimal, or an open piece of sphere or of a right circular cylinder.
-Choi and Kim \cite{CK} characterized the minimal helicoid in terms of pointwise 1-type Gauss map of the first kind.
-Chen, Choi and Kim \cite{C2} focused surfaces of revolution with pointwise 1-type Gauss map.
-Choi \textit{ et al} \cite{CKLY} studied helicoidal surfaces and their Gauss map in Minkowski 3-space.

-Verstraelen, Valrave and Yaprak \cite{VVY} studied on the minimal translation surfaces in $\mathbb{E}^{n}$ for arbitrary dimension $n.$ Dillen, Pas and Verstraelen \cite{DPV} proved that the only surfaces in $ \mathbb{E}^{3}$ satisfying $\Delta r=Ar+B,$ $A\in Mat(3,3),$ $B\in Mat(3,1)$ are the minimal surfaces, the spheres and the circular cylinders.
-Senoussi and Bekkar \cite{SB} studied helicoidal surfaces $M^{2}$ in $\mathbb{E}^{3}$ which are of finite type in the sense of Chen with respect to the fundamental forms $I,II$ and $III.$

-In classical surface geometry, it is well known that the right helicoid (resp. catenoid) is the only ruled (resp. rotational surface) which is minimal.
-If we focus on the ruled (helicoid) and rotational characters, we have Bour's theorem in \cite{B}.
-In $\mathbb{E}^{3}$, do Carmo and Dajczer \cite{CD} proved that there exists a two-parameter family of helicoidal surfaces isometric to a given helicoidal surface.by using a result of Bour \cite{B}.

-Lawson \cite{L}\ gave the general definition of the Laplace-Beltrami operator in his lecture notes.
-Magid, Scharlach and Vrancken \cite{MSV} introduced to the affine umbilical surfaces in 4-space.
-Hasanis and Vlachos \cite{HV} considered hypersurfaces with harmonic mean curvature vector field in ${\mathbb{E}}^{4}$.
-Scharlach \cite{S} studied on affine geometry of surfaces and hypersurfaces in 4-space.
-Cheng and Wan \cite{CW} considered complete hypersurfaces of 4-space with constant mean curvature.
-Arslan, Deszcz and Yaprak \cite{ADY} studied on Weyl pseudosymmetric hypersurfaces.
-Arvanitoyeorgos, Kaimakamais and Magid \cite{AKM} showed that if the mean curvature vector field of $M_{1}^{3}$ satisfies the equation $\Delta H=\alpha H$ ($\alpha $ a constant), then $M_{1}^{3}$ has constant mean curvature in Minkowski 4-space $\mathbb{E}_{1}^{4}$.